wpsharks/s2member-kb/tutorials/2015/234-s2eot-shortcode-documentation.md

 ### Fully Supported Payment Gateways

-_If you've integrated with one of these payment gateways you can take full advantage of the `[s2Eot /]` shortcode for both fixed EOT and NPR (next payment time) calculations._
+_If you've integrated with one of these payment gateways you can take full advantage of the `[s2Eot /]` shortcode for both fixed EOT and NPT (next payment time) calculations._

 - Stripe _(best support, most accurate)_
 - PayPal Pro _(good support, fairly accurate)_